 Hall Creek Leasing History

 In 1982, Sidney Longwell, an economic development director for the city of Baton Rouge, purchased the 6,200‐acre Hall Creek lease for$1 per acre.
 Subsequently, the Lewis and Clark National Forest, despite strong protest and over 50 appeals, leased most of the Badger-Two Medicine for natural gas development without proper environmental analysis or consideration of endangered species.
-After a protracted battle and an outpouring of public opposition, the USFS granted the permit in 1993.
-The lease has been suspended indefinitely since 1997.
+During this time, much of the Rocky Mountain Front was leased as part of a leasing initiative led by Interior Secretary James Watt.
+After a protracted battle and an outpouring of public opposition, the Forest Service granted the permit to drill in 1993.
+The lease was then suspended indefinitely in 1997.

-In 2006, then-Senator Max Baucus passed legislation with bipartisan support to prohibit future federal energy leasing along the Rocky Mountain Front and to provide tax incentives for leaseholders to sell or donate their Front leases.
-The law also prohibits re-leasing of an existing lease that expires or is retired.
-Since the lease withdrawal became law, approximately 110,800 of the original 152,000 acres the federal government leased along Montana’s Front have been permanently retired.
+In 2006, Senator Max Baucus passed legislation with bipartisan support to prohibit future federal energy leasing along the Rocky Mountain Front and to provide tax incentives for leaseholders to sell or donate their Front leases.
+The law also prohibits re-leasing an existing lease that expires or is retired.
+In the years immediately after the lease witdrawl became law, approximately 110,800 of the original 152,000 acres the federal government leased along Montana’s Front were permanently retired.

 Sometimes it takes an imminent threat and a sense of urgency to spur action toward a solution.
-As the pressure builds to save the Badger-Two Medicine before it is irreparably damaged by industrial development, a broad array of voices -- including those of Sen. Jon Tester, Gov. Steve Bullock, Pearl Jam bassist Jeff Ament, the Department of Agriculture, the Advisory Council on Historic Preservation, and a multitude of tribal members, Montanans, and former public lands managers -- formally objected in 2015 to any oil and gas development in the Badger.
+As the pressure built to save the Badger-Two Medicine before it was irreparably damaged by industrial development, a broad array of voices – including those of Sen. Jon Tester, Gov. Steve Bullock, Pearl Jam bassist Jeff Ament, the Department of Agriculture, the Advisory Council on Historic Preservation, and a multitude of tribal members, Montanans, and former public lands managers – formally objected in 2015 to any oil and gas development in the Badger.

-But Solenex then amended its 2013 court complaint to challenge the authority of the Department of Interior to cancel the lease.
-A Washington, D.C. district judge granted the amendment, yet again prolonging the legal battle to save the Badger.
+Solenex, however, amended its 2013 court complaint to challenge the authority of the Department of the Interior to cancel its lease.
+The Solenex case has been fully briefed and now awaits a ruling by Washington D.C.
+District Court Judge Richard Leon.
+Another former leaseholder, W. A. Moncrief, Jr., later filed a similar suit challenging the lease cancellations, yet again prolonging the legal battle to save the Badger.